 Export Config Place a USB flash drive with at least 10 MB capacity into the USB port on the front panel of the controller.
 Press the Enter key to export the configuration file from the controller to the stick.
 The file name will be UCF.ini.
 If you are exporting files with different set points you may rename the file to something that describes it, as long as it has an ini extension.
 The controller will display the progress of the file download process.
 If the file was successfully exported to the USB disk the controller will display Transfer Success, otherwise Transfer Fail 1.
-Transfer Success Transfer Fail 1 Import Config stick into the USB port or configuration file from the name.
-The controller will display Place a USB flash drive that contains only one configuration file stored on the root directory of the stick into the USB port on the front panel of the controller.
-Press the Enter key to import the configuration file from the stick to the controller.
-The file name must have an ini extension in its name.
-The controller will display the progress of the file import process.
-If the file was successfully imported from the USB disk the controller will display one of the messages below: Import Failure Indicates that there were problems connecting to or accessing the USB stick.
-Import Success: Any key to reboot The configuration file import succeeded and will be ready for use after reboot.
-File Open Failed A config file could not be found on the USB stick or the USB stick file system could not be accessed.
-File Read Failed The config file is too sl hort (incomplete) or empty.
-Invalid CFG File The imported file is no t a valid config file.
-Invalid Model The imported config fi le is not for this controller model.
-Wrong SW Version The version of the important controller software version orted config file is not compatible with this sion.
-Corrupt CFG File The imported config fi le is corrupt.
+Transfer Success Transfer Fail 1 Import Config stick into the USB port on configuration file from the name.
+The controller will display hat contains only one configuration file stored on the root directory of the the front panel of the controller.
+Press the Enter key to import the e stick to the controller.
+The file name must have an ini extension in its y the progress of the file import process.
+If the file was successfully imported introller will display one of the messages below: Import Failure nport Failure Indicates that there were problems connecting to or accessing the USB stick.
+Import Success:The configuration file import succeeded and will be ready for use at reboot.Any key to rebootreboot.
+File Open Failed A config file could not system could not be acc be found on the USB stick or the USB stick file cessed.
+File Read Failed The config file is too sh nort (incomplete) or empty.
+Invalid CFG File The imported file is not a valid config file.
+Invalid Model The imported config file is not for this controller model.
+Wrong SW Version The version of the impo controller software vers orted config file is not compatible with this sion.
+Corrupt CFG File The imported config file is corrupt.
 (The checksum failed.)
-Wrong file Size The size of the importe ed config file is wrong.
+Wrong file Size The size of the importe d config file is wrong.

-5.13 Upgrade Menu
+5.12 Upgrade Menu